This-Is-Prince/agent-other-sdks/docs/debridge.md

 Example prompts:
 - "Show me information about USDC on Base"
-- "What's the contract address of WETH on Polygon?"
 - "Get token details for USDT on BNB Chain"
-- "Show me LINK information across all supported chains"
-- "What are the decimals for DAI on Base?"

 ### Get Supported Chains